-By using ceteris paribus in our assumptions, we can simplify economics.
+By using ceteris paribus in our assumptions and economic theory, we can simplify economics.
 It helps us understand relationships between variables and allows us to ignore all the other factors which might complicate the outcome.
-However, in the real world, it is very hard to isolate only one factor.
+However, in the real world, it is not possible to assume ceteris paribus because we can’t isolate other variables.
+Those other variables will change.

 For example, when determining the cause an increase in demand for a product, we could say that the price of a complementary product increases, Ceteris Paribus, then the demand will decrease.
 This simply means we hold all the other factors of demand as constants, i.e. we assume they will not change in order to separate out cause and effect.